Scenario

 1. Access a track the article has been added to.

-2. Scroll down to the Track Steps.
+2. Scroll down to the track Summary.

 3. Click the context menu (button with three dots) for the article you want to convert.